Unleashing Your Inner Power: Build Your Self-Worth and Thrive

-Self-worth is difficult to define, other than a feeling of “worthiness”.
-Worthiness cannot be durably created by outside things such as a new hair-do, achieving a particular goal or award, or receiving a compliment.
-This may help prop up your self-esteem from time to time, but self-worth goes much deeper.
+Self-worth is challenging to define other than a feeling of “worthiness.”
+Worthiness cannot be durably created by outside things such as a new hairdo, achieving a particular goal or award, or receiving a compliment.
+While these may occasionally help boost your self-esteem, self-worth goes much deeper.

 Self-worth is the deservedness and capacity to generate and receive a life that grants you value.
-Such as having relationships that add to your soul’s truth, life and goals rather than subtract from them.
-Also, having the confidence to expand, grow, succeed and break out of old comfort zones into new territories whilst being solid enough to exhibit kindness, honesty, transparency and humility, as well as displaying morality, courage and strength.
+For example, having relationships that add to your soul’s truth, life, and goals rather than subtract from them.
+Also, having the confidence to expand, grow, succeed, and break out of old comfort zones into new territories while being solid enough to exhibit kindness, honesty, transparency, humility, morality, courage, and strength.

-Before, during and after toxic relationships, the topic of self-worth requires addressing if we don’t wish to stay limited, traumatised and stuck in patterns of living without our true potential gifts.
+Before, during, and after toxic relationships, the topic of self-worth requires addressing if we don’t wish to stay limited, traumatized, and stuck in patterns of living without our true potential gifts.

-Today, I’d love you to hold my hand as we take this self-worth journey together.
+I’d love you to hold my hand as we take this self-worth journey together today.

 Self-Value and Being Valued